matthew-kissinger/radar/README.md

 # RADAR: Retrieval and Analysis Driven Autonomous Researcher

 ## Introduction
-RADAR is an autonomous research agent built with Flask, OpenAI's GPT-3.5-turbo model, Brave Search, and ScraperAPI.
+RADAR is an autonomous research agent built with Flask, OpenAI's GPT-3.5-turbo model*, Brave Search, and ScraperAPI.
 The application performs tasks by generating search terms, searching the web, scraping pages, and producing analytical reports.

+*Compatible with GPT-4

 ## Setup & Installation
 1. Clone this repository.